 - The mental and physical health of the parents

-- Demonstrated capacity and disposition of each parent to provide and consistent routine for the child(ren)
+- Demonstrated capacity and disposition of each parent to provide a consistent routine for the child(ren)

 - Evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect

 There are many ways in which time-sharing can be arranged to accommodate a family’s needs.
-Parties can agree to base time-sharing schedules upon the parents’ work schedules, child(ren)’s school schedules, and activities, or simply do a week on/week off.
-There are endless ways in which time-sharing can be arranged, and we will help guide you when the time comes to arrange your time-sharing.
+Parties can agree to base time-sharing schedules upon the parents’ work schedules, child(ren)’s school schedules, and activities.
+Moreover, the parties could simply do a week on/week off.
+We will be available to help guide you when the time comes to arrange your time-sharing.

 Litigation, enforcement, and modification

-Sometimes it becomes necessary to enforce or modify existing time-sharing.
+Sometimes, it becomes necessary to enforce or modify existing time-sharing.
 We can litigate your time-sharing issues no matter how complex your case is.
-If the other parent is failing to comply with court-ordered time-sharing, we can enforce your Court order.
-Or, if your circumstances have changed and need to modify your time-sharing, we can file to have your time-sharing modified.
-Whatever your situation, we will guide you through the proper legal procedures to enforce or modify your time sharing to accommodate any changing circumstances in your life.
+If the other parent is failing to comply with court-ordered time-sharing, then we can enforce your Court order.
+Or, if your circumstances have changed and need to modify your time-sharing, then we can file to have your time-sharing modified.
+Whatever your situation, we will guide you through the proper legal procedures to enforce or modify your time-sharing to accommodate any changing circumstances in your life.

-If you live in Brevard County and need help with a time-sharing matter, or are in need of legal counsel for another family law issue?
+Do you live in Brevard County and need help with a time-sharing matter?
+Do you need legal counsel for another family law issue?
 If the answer is “Yes!”, then I stand ready to assist you.
 Call my Melbourne office at (321)728-2311 or contact me online to schedule a free initial consultation.
 I look forward to meeting you.